 And in the G7, which used to be the G8, they threw Russia out.

-Because we should have Russia at the negotiating table.
+They should let Russia come back in because we should have Russia at the negotiating table.

 And this is kind of interesting because he also talked about NFL players.

-I'll play these back to back here, and how the NFL players should stand for the anthem and how he wants to talk to them about the criminal justice system, and then even suggest, which I I thought was a fascinating twist on all of it today, that in fact, well, maybe he wants he wants to pardon, he wants pardoning suggestions from some of the people that are kneeling in the NFL.
+I'll play these back-to-back here and how the NFL players should stand for the anthem and how he wants to talk to them about the criminal justice system and then even suggest, which I thought was a fascinating twist on all of it today, that, in fact, well, maybe he wants to pardon.

-Look at what happened when this woman was convicted of one drug offense, a grandmother, spent 20 what, two years in jail, she gets out of prison.
+Look at what happened when this woman was convicted of one drug offense, a grandmother, spent 20, what, two years in jail.

 And she says, I thank you, Mr. President.

-Uh, thank you for the second chance.
+Thank you for the second chance.

-I'm not gonna let America down.
+I'm not going to let America down.

 It was an amazing moment.